phaserjs/phaser/README.md

 * Cache._resolveURL was causing a Sound double-load in Firefox and causing errors (thanks @domonyiv #1253)
 * Loader.json was using the wrong context in IE9 with XDomainRequest calls (thanks @pnstickne #1258)
 * Polygon.contains was toggling the return value on each valid hit (thanks @Singularetantum #1265 #1266)
+* Text.updateText was incorrectly increasing the size of the texture each time it was called (thanks @spayton #1261)

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md